aphp-datascience/study-nlp-suicidality-surveillance/README.md

 This repository is not maintained.
 It contains computer code that is specific to a research study.

-## Version 0.1.0
+## Version 1.0.0

-- Submission of the article for review.
+- Code of article after review.

 ## Setup